 Contact an Attorney Now If You’re Ready to File a Claim!

 If you’re ready to file your claim for damages, don’t wait any longer to take action.
 You have two years from the date of injury to file your claim for damages, per Georgia Code Section 9-3-33.
-At Bader Law Firm, LLC, our attorneys are ready to advise you on whether or not you have a third-party liability claim for damages (or whether should file your claim under workers’ compensation insurance), how to file your claim, and what benefits you may be awarded as a result.
+At Bader Scott Injury Lawyers, our attorneys are ready to advise you on whether or not you have a third-party liability claim for damages (or whether should file your claim under workers’ compensation insurance), how to file your claim, and what benefits you may be awarded as a result.
 To meet with our legal team at your earliest convenience, schedule your consultation now by calling 678-562-5595.